 - Remove debris from around the house as soon as possible.
 Such clutter attracts rodents, lizards, and insects on which many snakes feed and also provides shelter for the snakes.
 Vegetation along the foundation should be kept closely mowed.

 - There are no pesticides that can be used legally to kill snakes.
 Repellents and traps work with limited success.

 If you are bitten by a poisonous snake, don’t try to treat the bite yourself.
 Go to the nearest hospital (or physician) or contact local emergency medical services about obtaining immediate treatment.
 Try to make a mental note of the appearance of the snake for identification and treatment purposes.
 Some non-poisonous snakes can be mistaken for copperheads and cottonmouths.
 Inexpensive snake-bite kits without antivenom are more harmful than helpful, and they should be avoided.
 Doctors no longer recommend these kits because of infection, tissue damage from cutting, and the risk of getting venom in a cut in your mouth.
 Anti-venom and antibiotic treatments are important to reduce the effect of the venom and the possibility of developing an infection.

 Learn to identify non-poisonous and poisonous snakes.
 Information on snake identification can be obtained from your county Extension center or from your state’s wildlife department.

 For more information on disaster preparedness and recovery visit the NC Disaster Information Center.

-Adapted by Pete Bromley, Extension Wildlife Specialist, N.C.
-State University, from Alabama Cooperative Extension Service information.
+Original publication adapted by Pete Bromley, Extension Wildlife Specialist (Ret.), NC State University, from Alabama Cooperative Extension Service information.